 GM LT7 V-8 Engine

-The LT7 is believed to be a future eight-cylinder engine from General Motors.
+The LT7 is a future eight-cylinder engine from General Motors.

 Following is speculative and unconfirmed information about the future GM LT7 engine.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors.

 If you notice any inaccuracies about the information provided, or have edits to suggest, please let us know here.

 Currently, no official information is available about the LT7 engine.
 However, we have a sufficient amount of details that we have learned from insider sources.

 - Displacement: 5.5L (335 ci)

 - Electrification: hybrid-electric in C8 Zora

 - Configuration: V-8, Dual Overhead Cam (DOHC), 32 valve

 We expect the GM LT6 engine to be twin-turbocharged and to displace 5.5 liters in a V-8, Dual Overhead Cam (DOHC) configuration.